Namespaces

 });

-// load additional namespaces after initialization
+// Load additional namespaces after initialization

 i18next.loadNamespaces('myNamespace', (err, t) => { /* ... */ });

-• default fallback namespaces to lookup keys in
+• Setting fallback namespaces for missing keys

-more details: locize / i18next
+More details: Locize / i18next

 locizify